Growing zucchini, cucumber, melons, pumpkin and squash

 - Into the hole you dig for each plant add a spade-ful of chicken poo or sheep pellets and mix in.
 Then plant the seedlings about a metre apart because of their sprawling nature.

-- After planting add another a trowel-ful of animal manure (chicken, sheep or horse) and a handful of volcanic rock dust (Natures Organic Fertiliser), and water in well.
+- After planting add another a trowel-ful of animal manure (chicken, sheep or horse) and a handful of volcanic rock dust (Morganics fertiliser), and water in well.

 - It’s a good idea to put a stick right by the roots of each plant because once they grow it’s often difficult to know where the roots are for watering.